diana309/innovationOnBoard.github.io/competition-application.md

 title: Competition Application
 description: Sign Up Form
 nav-menu: true
+explanation: |
-explanation: Take the first step toward an exciting adventure – submit your team application today to join the Innovation OnBoard competition.
+  Take the first step toward an exciting adventure – submit your team application today to join the Innovation OnBoard competition.
+  Accepted teams will be paired with members if possible, and will participate in the competition fair (poster pitching) and final competition (deck pitching).
+At least one student in a team must currently attend UBC.
 ---

 <div class="row">